Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds: Introduction

 for point-canonical orientations.
 Here $z$ is the unique solution to Moreover, in the same setting we have the explicit expressions

 \end{theorem}

 As a Corollary, we obtain

-\paragraph{Nekrasov genus } K-theoretic invariants for Calabi--Yau 3-folds using twisted virtual structure sheaves were introduced by Nekrasov--Okounkov \cite{NO} to study the correspondence between DT$_3$ invariants and curve-counting in CY five-folds.
-For CY four-folds Oh--Thomas \cite{OT} define twisted virtual structure sheaves $\hat{\mathcal{O}}^{\textnormal{vir}}$ on $M_{\alpha,L}$.
+\paragraph{Nekrasov genus } K-theoretic invariants for Calabi--Yau 3-folds using twisted virtual structure sheaves were introduced by Nekrasov--Okounkov \cite{NO} to study the relation between DT$_3$ invariants and curve-counting in Calabi--Yau five-folds.
+They were defined in terms of twisting the usual virtual structure sheaf of $\mO^{\vir}$ constructed by Fantechi--Göttsche \cite{GF} by a square root of the virtual canonical bundle given at each sheaf $E$ in the moduli space by $\det\big(\Ext^\bullet(E,E)\big)$.
+Extending their ideas to Calabi--Yau fourfolds, Oh--Thomas \cite{OT} define twisted virtual structure sheaves $\hat{\mathcal{O}}^{\textnormal{vir}}$ on $M_{\alpha,L}$ which no longer originate naturally from some untwisted version.

-For any $A\in G^0(\Hilb)$ one can compute the \textit{twisted virtual Euler characteristic}
+For any $A\in G^0(\Hilb)$, one can compute the \textit{twisted virtual Euler characteristic}